 3) Do you have an oven thermometer in your oven to make sure it’s heating to the temperature you think it’s heating to?
 If not, get one, put it in your oven and test your oven temperature.

 4) Did you use an instant read thermometer to make sure your bread was 200 degrees F or more inside before you removed it from the oven?
 If not, get one (there are cheap ones) and use it to test your bread’s insides before removing from oven.

-5) Did you follow the directions exactly and use a Dutch oven to bake the bread?
-If not, you need to get a Dutch oven and try again.
+5) Did you follow the directions exactly and use a a 4 quart Dutch oven to bake the bread?
+If not, you need to get a 4 quart Dutch oven and try again.
 I don’t know how this bread behaves in a loaf pan.